mediadrop/mediadrop/doc/install/centos-fedora.rst

     yum install mysql mysql-server

-Please note that you need to secure your install, grant a MySQL user with sufficient privileges and create a new database for MediaCore.
+Please note that you need to secure your install, grant a MySQL user with sufficient privileges and create a new database for MediaDrop.
 However these procedures are out of scope for this documentation.

 System libraries and development headers